 Unless you have sophisticated measuring equipment, it’s really hard to know what service you’re getting.
 Your phone’s “bar display” is usually pretty frustrating because it doesn’t tell you what radio it’s reading from, and even the built-in test modes on your phone don’t do a terribly good job.

 My rule of thumb is that antennas should be 35-50 feet apart or more if you’re looking at an open space like a warehouse or cubicle farm, less if you are looking at boosting through walls.
 The best thing to do is not to make assumptions.
 Start with one antenna and try making calls from different distances.
 When you’re actually making a call, the bar display usually shows your voice signal level.
 Turning off cellular data will also help you know that you’re looking at the voice frequencies.
 When you start to see that you’re getting two or three bars when making a call, put the next antenna half the distance further than you’ve walked.
 In other words, if you find that service begins to drop off after you’ve walked 30 feet, put the next antenna 45 feet from the first antenna.
 This should give you good coverage in that spot and avoid feedback.
-It will also give you an idea of how far apart to place other antennas, if you’re dealing with a space that’s pretty uniform in the way it’s built.
+It will also give you an idea of how far apart to place other antennas.
+Of course this method only works if you’re dealing with a space that’s pretty uniform in the way it’s built.